chenyu987/MiniLinkedIn/README.md

 # minilinkedin
-# This app gives you the UI to edit your academic background and working experience, just like linkedin
+# This app gives you the UI to input and edit your academic background, selected courses and working experience, just like linkedin